 Event text Description Configuration file warning: Invalid keyword on line number .
+Configuration file warning: Invalid value on line number .
 A line with an invalid keyword or value is ignored.
-Configuration file warning: Invalid value on line number .
-A line with an invalid keyword of value is ignored.
 Configuration file warning: Invalid section on line number .
 If a section name is invalid, all keyword/value pairs in that section are ignored.
-Configuration file warning: Keyword found outside of a section on line number .
+Configuration file warning: Keyword found outside of a section on line number.
 A keyword entered at the beginning of the file (i.e., before any section headings) is ignored.
 Configuration file warning: Configuration file exceeds maximum size.
 If the file is too large, an incomplete upload occurs.
 Reduce the size of the file, or divide it into two files, and try uploading again.